Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+It’s usually not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and causing problems, give Interstate Heating & Air Conditioning a call at 402-509-5940.
-We’ll check your air conditioner for any damage and then determine the best way to level it.
+If you’re worried your air conditioner is sinking and creating problems, give Interstate Heating & Air Conditioning a call at 402-509-5940.
+We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.